Our Story about Estate Planning

 We are delighted that, with the help of our lawyer, we have developed a plan that avoids considerable death taxes, protects our children’s inheritance and allows us the opportunity to contribute to our favorite non-profits.
 St. Christopher’s is high on that list.
 After what God has given and is giving to us, is there a better way to give back to God?

-Also important is to hold Family Conferences periodically so all children are aware of plans for the future.
-They can pass along to grandchildren.
+Also important is to hold family conferences periodically so all children are aware of plans for the future; they can pass this along to the grandchildren.